seb303/Arduino-XP-BMS/README.md

 * A 5V voltage regulator
 * An external RS485 transceiver such as the MAX485 (if the MCU inputs are not 5V tolerant run the RO/RX through a potential divider)
 * Some LEDs/resistors for the status display
-* Some MOSFETs/resistors to convert the Enable outputs to the voltage/current levels required for the charging & load control
+* Something to convert the logic level Enable outputs to the voltage/current levels required for the charging & load control

 Installation & Configuration
 ----------------------------